sebastiean/volt/CONTRIBUTION.md

 #### How do I submit a (good) feature suggestion?

-Featurecement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
+Feature suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
 [Create an issue](https://github.com/sebastiean/volt/issues/new) and provide the following information:

 * **Use a clear and descriptive title** for the issue to identify the suggestion.
 * **Provide a step-by-step description of the suggested feature** in as many details as possible.